stencila/stencila/help/guides/enriching-an-elife-article.md

 ![](https://i.imgur.com/y8pmshl.png)

-## Enriching the article

-Now that you've converted the article into an easily editable format, you can download it to your computer to edit using your tool of choice such as R Studio or Jupyter Notebooks.

-The enrichment process consists of finding static figures in the article and replacing them with Code Chunks.
+## Create an editable manuscript to publish

+If you use editable formats such as R Studio or Jupyter Notebooks and you've successsfully converted the article into your chosen format, your next step is to [download the file to your computer](../hub/projects/publish-a-project.md), find the static figures in the article and replace them with Code Chunks to create an editable manuscript to publish.

 Please refer to the help documentation of [R Studio](https://bookdown.org/yihui/rmarkdown/r-code.html), [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html), or your editor for specific instructions.